What it Takes to Build an eCommerce Team from Scratch: The Key Roles You'll Need to Fill

 4. IT Technician

-This person also links information online with inventory and logistics teams to efficiently move and monitor merchandise.
+- Links information online with inventory and logistics teams to efficiently move and monitor merchandise.

-Further, the IT technician is responsible for data storage and security.
+- Responsible for data storage and security.

 5. Logistics Manager

+While the eCommerce shopping experience takes place online, getting products to customers happens in the physical world.
 The core responsibility of the logistics manager is to assure that you get your goods from your manufacturers and your customers receive their shipments in a timely fashion.

-6. Inventory Manager and Inventory Associates
+6. Inventory Manager and Team of Inventory Associates

-Inventory associates are responsible for wrapping and packaging goods, organizing inventory, clerical duties and moving products to the logistics team for fulfillment.
+- Inventory associates are responsible for wrapping and packaging goods, organizing inventory, clerical duties, and moving products to the logistics team for fulfillment.

 7. Digital Marketing Manager

-The digital marketing manager is in charge of bringing traffic to the site, meeting ROI goals and strategizing about campaigns.
+- Responsible for bringing traffic to the site, meeting ROI goals and strategizing about campaigns.